Blues fire Craig Berube, cutting ties with the coach who led St. Louis to its 1st Stanley Cup title

 The 49-year-old Bannister has been the Springfield coach for three seasons.
 He lead the team to a 93-58-19 regular-season record.
 The Belleville, Ontario, native also guided the Thunderbirds to consecutive playoff appearances, including 2021-22, when they won the Eastern Conference and reached the Calder Cup final.

-Bannister will be behind the bench on Thursday night, when the Blues host the Ottawa Senators.
+Bannister will be behind the bench when the Blues host the Ottawa Senators.

 Bannister played 164 NHL regular-season games for the Tampa Bay Lightning, Edmonton Oilers, Anaheim Mighty Ducks and New York Rangers.